This Tutorial works through the ideas at Leaflet

 india_airports %>% head()

-Let us plot this in leaflet
+Let us plot this in leaflet, using an ESRI National

 Geographic style map instead of the OSM Base Map.
 We will also place